bjamturley/MedSchoolAtlas/Biochemistry/Signal Transduction Primer.md

 **Lower dissociation constant (Kd) = the tighter binding**
 ## Signal specificity
 ### Receptor distribution
 Hepatocytes express glucagon receptor at high levels.
 Therefore they respond to glucagon.
 By contrast, myocytes do not express glucagon, so they do not respond to glucagon.
-Myocytes instead express b-adrenergic receptor so they respond to [[Synaptic Cell Biology#Key Neurotransmitter Mechanisms|epinephrine]].
+Myocytes instead express b-adrenergic receptor so they respond to [[Synaptic Cell Biology#Key Neurotransmitter Metabolism|epinephrine]].
 ### Downstream effects
-The same receptor can have different downstream effects. [[Synaptic Cell Biology#Key Neurotransmitter Mechanisms|acetylcholine]] (g-protein coupled) promotes skeletal muscle contraction, but inhibits smooth muscle contraction.
+The same receptor can have different downstream effects. [[Synaptic Cell Biology#Key Neurotransmitter Metabolism|acetylcholine]] (g-protein coupled) promotes skeletal muscle contraction, but inhibits smooth muscle contraction.
 ## Second messengers
 A primary messenger will bind to a membrane ligand but cannot enter the cell.
 This will promote release of the second messenger to do work within the cell.
 ### Calcium signaling